TR@TC Global Citizens

 TR@TC Global Citizens Learning Paths

-To date, we are in the process of developing and implementing three different learning paths that function under the umbrella of the TR@TC Global Citizens Program: Citizen Scientist, Digital Citizens, and Citizen Activist.
+To date, we are in the process of developing and implementing three different learning paths that function under the umbrella of the TR@TC Global Citizens Program: Citizen Scientist, Digital Citizens, and Citizen Storyteller.

 While varied in content, all experiences are designed to meet the following common criteria: